-Implementation Fee structure can be set up for greater "environmental equity" (fees are • , , , Opportunities based on actual runoff impact, not property value).
-Emerging/innovative financing approaches exist for stormwater and green infrastructure.
-Chapel Hill's stormwater utility offers: local lessons (what works well/what is difficult); staff with technical expertise in engineering, science, administration, outreach/education; potential for efficiencies/sharing of resources.
+Implementation Fee structure can be set up for greater "environmental equity" (fees are • Opportunities based on actual runoff impact, not property value).
+(UPDATED 10-13- 20) Emerging/innovative financing approaches exist for stormwater and green infrastructure.
+Chapel Hill's stormwater utility offers: local lessons (what works well/what) is difficult); staff with technical expertise in engineering, science, administration, outreach/education; potential for efficiencies/sharing of resources.
 A utility would help address current limited fiscal and staff capacity to meet needs for flooding issues/property impacts, protecting and restoring surface water quality, requirements for federal/state stormwater permit, and planning for compliance with Jordan Lake rules.
 Opportunities exist for incorporating incentives for implementation of on- site stormwater management.
-For example, offering subsidies to help homeowners and businesses pay for part of a project on their land as a way to incentive the implementation of BMPs on private property.
-The City of Durham has found that it is less expensive overall to distribute stormwater-related expenses as a utility fee rather than by increasing property taxes.
-37 Implementation Carefully planning the utility's goals upfront.
+For example, offering subsidies to help homeowners and businesses pay for part of a project on their land as a way to incentive the implementation of BMPs on private property. • The City of Durham has found that it is less expensive overall to distribute stormwater-related expenses as a utility fee rather than by increasing property taxes.
+37 Pursue the possibility of implementing changes in ordinances related to stormwater management to require developers to absorb the cost of increased stormwater requirements.
+Implementation Carefully planning the utility's goals upfront.
 Challenges Determining whether to create a new utility, join Chapel Hill's utility, or explore an alternative approach that protects the benefits of a utility.
 Determining a pathway for helping low-income individuals (exemptions, reimbursements, etc.).
 Creating a well-conceived and well-implemented public outreach campaign.
 This campaign is needed to get public buy-in, ensuring that citizens are understand the purpose of and need for the utility.
-Resources Needed Funds for stormwater management/financing study (human and Eventually, new staff position(s) material) Partnering agreement if collaborating with Chapel Hill Funds for an education campaign Anticipated Cost See footnote 38 http://www.efc.sog.unc.edu/project/innovative-financing-approaches-stormwater-and-green-infrastructure has information on innovative financing.
+Resources Needed Funds for stormwater management/financing study (human and Eventually, new staff position(s) material) Partnering agreement if collaborating with Chapel Hill Funds for an education campaign Anticipated Cost See footnote 38